worker8/TourGuide/README.md

 # Contributing
 You are very welcome to contribute to this project!

+Before sending pull request, have a look at this: [Contributing Guidelines](https://github.com/worker8/TourGuide/wiki/Contributing-Guidelines)

 Refer to [The Roadmap](https://github.com/worker8/TourGuide/wiki/Roadmap) if you're interested in developing a new feature or write some tests for TourGuide.

 # License